Emrys Hughes: Life

+In 1947 Hughes with other backbench M.P.s on the left of the Labour Party formed the Keep Left Group.
+The group's manifesto was set out in the pamphlet Keep Left, jointly written by Michael Foot, Richard Crossman and Ian Mikardo, signed by other members of the Group, and published by the New Statesman.
+This argued for the U.K. to pursue a democratic socialist "third force" foreign policy : it rejected the increasingly polarised cold war, and aimed for a socialist Europe not tied to the United States or the Soviet Union.
+This directly challenged the pro-American foreign policy of Ernest Bevin, Labour's foreign secretary.
+In 1950 the Group issued a further pamphlet, Keeping Left.

-In 1952, Hughes caused further controversy by calling for a reduction of the civil list payments to the British Royal Family.
+In a parliamentary debate in 1949, Hughes declared the Britain would be safer in the age of nuclear weapons if the Royal Air Force would be disbanded.
+In 1952, Hughes caused further controversy by calling for a reduction of the civil list payments to the British royal family.
 During the debate, Hughes identified himself as an anti-monarchist and "a republican, like President Eisenhower".

 On 14 July 1966, Gwynfor Evans (Plaid Cymru) won Carmarthen from Labour in a by-election.
 Emrys Hughes was "one of the few to extend the hand of friendship".
 Hughes supported in the House of Commons Gwynfor Evans' right to take the oath in the Welsh language.
 When Winifred Ewing of the SNP won the Hamilton by-election from Labour in 1967, Hughes was similarly welcoming.

 Hughes died on 18 October 1969, while still an MP.
 His papers were deposited at the National Library of Scotland.